Rory3140/apple-music-remote/README.md

 ## iOS App

 An alternative to the browser remote.
 Open the Xcode project in `ios/` and run it on a simulator or device.
-It connects to the same relay server and has the same controls plus a native sheet for the queue.
+It connects to the same relay server and has the same controls plus a native sheet for the queue and suggestions.

 ---

 ## How it works

 Chrome content scripts run in an isolated context and can't access `window.MusicKit` directly.
 The extension injects a script into the actual page scope which reads playback state and executes commands through the MusicKit JS API.
 State is pushed up to the relay server every 2 seconds and on any playback event, then broadcast to all connected remotes.
 Commands from remotes travel back the other way.

+When a track changes, the server calls the Claude API with the current track, album art, and queue context to generate song suggestions.
+Each suggestion is verified against the iTunes Search API before being shown, and clicking one queues it up and plays it immediately.

 ---